Relative Area Fraction for Amira-Avizo2D

-This Xtra provides a Python module Label to Area that, combined with the custom measure Area/Maximum (let's just call it CustomAreaFraction), enable the user to compute the area fraction of a label over the area of another label.
+This Xtra provides a Python module, Label to Area.
+When combined with a custom measure Area/Maximum (that we'll name CustomAreaFraction), the Xtra allows you to compute the area fraction of a label over the area of another label.

-- Native measure Area Fraction Analysis of A, using Image as the Intensity Image input, will compute:
+- Native measure Area Fraction of A, using Image as the Intensity Image input, will compute:

 area of A / area of Image.

-- Custom measure CustomAreaFraction, using the result of Label to Area of B as the Intensity Image input, will compute:
+- Custom measure CustomAreaFraction, using the result of Label to Area on B as the Intensity Image input, will compute:

 area of A / area of B.

-A 2D data grains.png, as well as an recipe recipe.hxisp, are provided to illustrate the combined use of these two tools to compute the custom area fraction through a very comprehensive use case.
+A 2D data (grains.png) as well as a recipe (recipe.hxisp) are provided to illustrate the combined use of these two tools to compute the custom area fraction through a comprehensive use case.

 The 2D data represents several grains of highly variable brightness.

-The recipe will generate two segmentations out of this image:
+The recipe generates two segmentations from this image:

 - One segmentation contains only bright grains (grayscale value is greater than 127).